Muscle Shoals Sound Studio

 Muscle Shoals Sound Studio is an American recording studio in Sheffield, Alabama, formed in 1969 by four session musicians known as the Muscle Shoals Rhythm Section.
 They had left nearby FAME Studios in Muscle Shoals to create their own recording facility.

 They attracted noted artists from across the United States and Great Britain.
-Over the years, artists who recorded at Muscle Shoals Sound Studio included Wilson Pickett, Aretha Franklin, Etta James, Percy Sledge, the Rolling Stones, Duane Allman, Lynyrd Skynyrd, Joe Cocker, Levon Helm, Paul Simon, Bob Seger, Rod Stewart, Cat Stevens, Bob Dylan, Jimmy Cliff, Cher, George Michael, and the Black Keys.
+Over the years, artists who recorded at Muscle Shoals Sound Studio included Wilson Pickett, Aretha Franklin, Etta James, Percy Sledge, the Rolling Stones, Willie Nelson, Duane Allman, Lynyrd Skynyrd, Joe Cocker, Levon Helm, Paul Simon, Bob Seger, Rod Stewart, Cat Stevens, Bob Dylan, Jimmy Cliff, Cher, George Michael, and the Black Keys.

 History

 Founders

 The four founders of the studio, Barry Beckett, Roger Hawkins, Jimmy Johnson and David Hood, were session musicians at Rick Hall's FAME Studios; they were officially known as the Muscle Shoals Rhythm Section but widely referred to as "The Swampers", who were recognized as having crafted the "Muscle Shoals sound" in conjunction with Hall.

 The Muscle Shoals Rhythm Section was the first group of musicians to own a studio and to eventually run their own publishing and production companies.
 They provided musical backing and arrangements for many recordings, including major hits by Wilson Pickett, Aretha Franklin, and the Staple Singers; a wide range of artists in popular music also recorded hit songs and complete albums at the studio.
 They had first worked together in 1967 and initially played sessions in New York and Nashville before doing so at FAME.
 Their initial successes in soul and R&B led to more mainstream rock and pop performers who began coming to record at Muscle Shoals Sound Studios, including the Rolling Stones, Dr. Hook, Millie Jackson, Boz Scaggs, Paul Simon, Bob Seger, Bob Dylan, Duane Allman, Traffic, Glenn Frey, Elton John, Willie Nelson, Elkie Brooks, and Julian Lennon.